GeorgeCodes17/AcademicalApi/README.md

 ### Installation
 1. Navigate to root of project
 2. Run `gradle build` to install dependencies
+3. Update line below the "TODO Add your own script..." with a command that will start up mysql server, put the login credentials in the config.properties
-3. Request all the secrets needed for the `config.properties` file from me (not giving out to public)
+4. Request all the secrets needed for the `config.properties` file from me (not giving out to public)
-4. Run `gradle run` to run the api
+5. Run `gradle run` to run the api

 ### Naming Convention
 Variables